otabuzzman/RTXplay/notes.md

 #### Setup on Teradici CAS AMI
 Steps below assume an [AWS EC2 G4 instance](https://aws.amazon.com/ec2/instance-types/g4/) (`g4dn.xlarge`) with [Teradici Cloud Access Software for CentOS 7 AMI](https://aws.amazon.com/marketplace/pp/Teradici-Teradici-Cloud-Access-Software-for-CentOS/B07CT11PCQ).

-### Findings
-1. Extracting optixTriangle from OptiX SDK samples.
-Code copied from `cuda/CUDAOutputBuffer.h` contained `cudaFree ( <d_pointer> ) ; cudaMalloc ( <d_pointer> ) ;`.
-Original code worked fine, copied code produced random background, thus apparently didn't execute miss program.
-Removing `cudaFree( <d_pointer> )` fixed it.
-Using `cudaFree` with a device pointer not allocated before is not allowed according to CUDA API reference.
-Question is why this worked in original CUDAOutputBuffer class implementation.
-2. Curly braces around `params` declaration in `shader_optixTriangle.cu`.
-Removing braces [shall yield same scope](https://vladonsoftware.wordpress.com/2019/02/25/c-when-the-curly-braces-really-matter/) (section *What happened*) but produces warning.
-Avoid with NVCC option `-rdc true` to [force relocatable device code](https://forums.developer.nvidia.com/t/warning-extern-declaration-of-the-entity-xxxx-is-treated-as-a-static-definition/69887) generation.
-3. [Simple(r) implementation](https://zeux.io/2010/12/14/quantizing-floats/) to quantize `float` into `unsigned char`.
-4. OPTIX_CHECK_LOG macro in `sutil/Exception.h` depends on variable names `log` and `sizeof_log` which thus must not change.
-5. Changing shader sources requires cache file removal before starting application.
-Otherwise errors are likely.
-6. Code in a PTX file must contain any referenced objects (or variables).
-Calling a class member function from inside a shader (kernel) expects the class in question to be defined in the same .cu file (e.g. by including a header file containing the definition) or by a further .cu file given to NVCC on the command line when compiling to PTX.
-7. [Q&A on NVIDIA developer forum](https://forums.developer.nvidia.com/t/intersection-point/81612/7) on how to get a hit primitive's vertices in a closest hit shader.
-Using `optixGetGASTraversableHandle()` and related [might be bad for performance](https://raytracing-docs.nvidia.com/optix7/guide/index.html#device_side_functions#vertex-random-access).
-Passing device pointers pointing at primitive vertices and indices of `OptixBuildInput` objects (the *Things*) via SBT records thus recommended.
-8. [Front face in OptiX](https://forums.developer.nvidia.com/t/optix-triangle-hit-face/83511) is counter-clockwise in right-handed coordinate system (missing in OptiX documentation).

 ### Git for short (copy&paste)

 #### Branching on new features